-In March 2014, the independent members of the board of directors, on the recommendation of the compensation committee, approved corporate goals for 2014 relating to a cash bonus plan for the 2014 fiscal year.
-Under the plan, eligible executive officers and employees are eligible to receive annual incentive compensation if the company achieves the corporate goals approved by the Board.
+In March 2016, the independent members of the board of directors, on the recommendation of the compensation committee, approved a corporate bonus plan for the 2016 fiscal year.
+Under the plan, eligible executive officers and employees are eligible to receive annual incentive compensation if the company achieves the corporate goals approved by the board.
 Such bonuses may be paid in cash, fully vested stock options or restricted stock, or any combination thereof, at the discretion of the independent members of the Board.
-Actual awards under the 2014 bonus plan could either exceed or be less than the targets established, as determined by the independent members of the board in their discretion based on the recommendation of the compensation committee and based on corporate and individual performance.
-Bonus target levels under the 2014 bonus plan for Ms. Anderson, Ms. Guyer and Mr. Hall are 50%, 30% and 30% of base salary, respectively.
+Actual awards under the 2016 bonus plan could either exceed or be less than the targets established, as determined by the independent members of the board in their discretion based on the recommendation of the compensation committee and based on corporate and individual performance.
+Bonus target levels under the 2016 bonus plan for Ms. Anderson, Ms. Guyer and Mr. Hall are 65%, 40% and 50% of base salary, respectively.